balaji1974/OpenTelemetry/README.md

 * Note do not make any changes to other configurations already existing in this section.

+5. Create a prometheus.yaml file under the root directory and add the following
+global:
+  scrape_interval: 15s # How often to scrape targets (e.g. 15 seconds)

+scrape_configs:
+  - job_name: 'otel-collector'
+    static_configs:
+      - targets: ['otel-collector:8889']  # Change port if your app runs on a different one

-5. Clean and Build the application
+6. Clean and Build the application
 Clean and Build the application and check if otel-metrics-exporter-0.0.1-SNAPSHOT.jar is created on the /target folder

+7. Create a Dockerfile to build the container
+FROM eclipse-temurin:17-jre
+ADD target/otel-metrics-exporter-0.0.1-SNAPSHOT.jar .
+ENTRYPOINT java -jar otel-metrics-exporter-0.0.1-SNAPSHOT.jar

-6. Run the application from the project root directory docker compose up -d
+8. Run the application from the project root directory docker compose up -d

-7. Excute the curl command to see the random numbers being returned: curl --location 'http://localhost:8080/random/100' curl --location 'http://localhost:8080/random/100' curl --location 'http://localhost:8080/random/100'
+9. Excute the curl command to see the random numbers being returned: curl --location 'http://localhost:8080/random/100' curl --location 'http://localhost:8080/random/100' curl --location 'http://localhost:8080/random/100'

-8. Check the logs of the collector docker logs  -f -n100 otel-collector
+10. Check the logs of the collector docker logs  -f -n100 otel-collector
 We can see all metrics, logs and traces collected by our collector

-9. Check if metrics are exported to Prometheus:
+11. Check if metrics are exported to Prometheus:
 Prometheus Metrics
 Open in your browser http://localhost:8889/metrics Search in the page for jvm_class_loaded_total job="random-generator"

-10. Check if metrics are exported to PrometheusUI: http://localhost:9090
+12. Check if metrics are exported to PrometheusUI: http://localhost:9090
 Open Prometheus UI: http://localhost:9090
 Run query in http://localhost:9090/